-The Other and Eachother
+The Other and Each-other

 Berthold Brecht: "What do you do when you love another human?"
 "I draw a sketch of him" said Mr K, "and I take care about the likeness" "Of what?
 The sketch?""No", said Mr K, "the human"